 OGE is headed by a Director who is appointed to a five-year term by the President.
-As noted in the organizational chart and staff directory, in addition to the Office of the Director, OGE is divided into four divisons that work in concert to carry out OGE's mission.
+As noted in the organizational chart and staff directory, in addition to the Office of the Director, OGE is divided into four divisons, guided by senior leadership, that work in concert to carry out OGE's mission.

 The Office of the Director provides overall direction to the executive branch ethics program and is responsible for ensuring that OGE fulfills its Congressional and Presidential mandates.

 The General Counsel and Legal Policy Division (GCLPD) is responsible for (1) establishing and maintaining a legal framework for the executive branch ethics program, and (2) providing assistance to the President and Senate in the Presidential appointment process.